HTTP-APIs/hydra-ecosystem-statute/DRAFT.md

 The Hydra Community Group Board, <~add date here~>

 ## 1 Name, Seat and Field of Activity
-1. The organization is named “Hydra Community Group”, abbreviated as “Hydra-CG”, which will be used throughout this document.
+1. The organization is named “<full name to be defined>”, abbreviated as “Hydra-CG”, which will be used throughout this document.
 2. It is seated in <~a place or we can remove this part~> and is active worldwide.
 3. ”Hydra-CG” is formed in <~date~> as an association of its members.